 Each event we held promoted the artist(s) in the way that best suited them and their work, was presented in a unique Ottawa space, and provided each subscriber with original art.
 This sometimes took the form of tickets to an exclusive concert or theatre piece, and sometimes took the form of physical art object such as ceramics, a painting, or a book of poems.
 For more on our events and art work, check out our blog posts.

 After a brief hiatus in late 2018/early 2019, CSArt Ottawa began seeking strategic partnerships with arts organizations in order to create a more robust platform.
-If you are an arts organization interested in using the CSArt model to strengthen your audience engagement and artist support, contact us at email@example.com.
+Incorporated as a business, the goal of CSArt was in part to assist other organizations in promoting and selling local artists’ work.

 Megan Piercey Monafu